fstarred/c64-playground/README.md

 	sta (sourcescreen),y
 ```

-In order to improve stars rendering, we make blink them.
+In order to improve stars rendering, we make blink them with a certain pace.
 The following code wait until counter delay reaches zero, and then change the star color for each frame until all stars are rendered so the delay counter reset.

 ```